Temperature-biased double-loop Josephson flux transducer: Flux-to-critical current response

-Certainly, the height of the $\widetilde{I}_{\Phir}$ peaks depends on the steepness of the jump, which in turn depends on its ``position'', $\Phir^*$, that is on the value of the driving field $\Phil$.
+Certainly, the height of the $\widetilde{I}_{\Phir}$ peaks depends on the steepness of the jump, which in turn depends on its ``position'', $\Phir^*$, that is on the value of the driving flux $\Phil$.
 In fact, from Fig.~\ref{Fig05}(a) one could figure out that when $\Phil$ tends to the value $0.5$, also $\Phir^*\to0.5$.
 In this case, the jump of $\Inorm$ becomes more sharp, thus making its derivative larger.
-However, we can reasonably expect that ${\widetilde{I}}_{\Phir}^{\text{max}}$ vanishes for $\Phil=0.5$, since at this magnetic flux the superconducting gap is fully suppressed and, as a consequence, the jump disappears.
-This remark suggests that one can search the optimal flux value as the $\Phil$ value at which the sensitivity reaches a maximum.
+However, we can reasonably expect that ${\widetilde{I}}_{\Phir}^{\text{max}}$ vanishes for $\Phil=0.5$, since at this magnetic flux the superconducting gap is suppressed.
+This suggests that one can search the optimal flux value as the $\Phil$ value at which the sensitivity reaches a maximum.
 Similarly, we can look for the optimal working temperatures, such as the temperatures that maximize the sensitivity.
+Thus, we show in Fig.~\ref{Fig07}(a), (b), and (c) the behavior of both the maximum transfer function, $\widetilde{I}_{\Phir}^{\text{max}}$, (left axis, red symbols) and the height of the critical current jump, $\Delta \Inorm$, (right axis, blue symbols) as a function of $\Phil$ (at fixed $\Tr=0.65$ and $\Tl=0.1$), $\Tr$ (at fixed $\Tl=0.1$ and $\Phil=0.38$), and $\Tl$ (at fixed $\Tr=0.65$ and $\Phil=0.38$), respectively, setting $\delta=1$ and $\gamma=10^{-4}$.